Modern slavery act statement

 Employees

 Our Code of Conduct is designed to provide the basic principles to support our people in working to the best of their abilities, while maintaining the trust and solid reputation we have built.
 We conduct all business honestly and ethically.
 Our Anti-Bribery & Corruption Policy details our zero-tolerance approach to bribery and corruption and commitment to acting professionally, fairly, and with integrity in all our business dealings and relationships wherever we operate and implementing and enforcing effective systems to counter bribery and corruption.
-All employees are required to complete mandatory training on our Code of Conduct, which comprises the key elements of our Anti-Bribery & Corruption Policy.
+All employees are required to complete mandatory training on our Code of Conduct, which includes training on the key elements of our Anti-Bribery & Corruption Policy.

-We provide a workplace that is positive, creative and rewarding, giving every employee the opportunity to achieve their full potential and contribute to our Group’s success.
+We provide a workplace that is positive, creative and rewarding, giving every employee the opportunity to achieve their full potential and contribute to AtlasEdge’s success.
 We will not tolerate harassment of any kind in our workplace.
 We promote an open and inclusive culture, where people are encouraged to ask questions if they are unsure and to raise concerns if they believe our Code of Conduct has been violated.

 Supply Chain